If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Keep In Mind

-You can buy your own — or you can rent a power washer if you don’t have the budget for your own.
+You can buy your own machine, or you can rent a power washer if you only need it once a year.

 What You Need